 - Politics – People have no desire to live in a place that experiences constant chaos in the political arena.
 People want the freedom of speech and the freedom of choice.
 Since the US invasion of Panama in 1989 to dispose of then dictator, Manuel Noriega, the country has experienced peaceful transitions of power over the years.
 It currently has a representative democratic form of government where national elections take place every 5 years.
 Panama has favorable trade relations with many countries.

-Panama’s perfect weather has been a determining factor for me when I decided to move here.
+Panama’s perfect weather was a determining factor for me when I decided to move here.
 I live in the mountains where it is Spring like weather all year.
 There is no snow or ice in Panama which I just love.
 I don’t need to shovel my driveway or be bothered by winter preparedness measures.
 Panama also doesn’t experience typhoons, tornadoes, hurricanes, and tsunamis.
 There are no active volcanoes in Panama.
 Though it rains in Panama, the country does not experience much flooding.
 I particularly love Boquete, Panama’s spring-like weather all year – the kind of weather that suits me best.

 Since Panama has a great weather, they grow their own crops and have no need for importation of food.
 Food is sold inexpensively because of this.
 Panamanians and expats who live here have access to the freshest fruits and vegetables year round, grown by local farmers.
 I, for one, love Panama’s mangoes, pineapples, and coffee.
 They’re the best!

 When people move to a different country, it is usually brought about by a combination of the factors I just mentioned.
 Some might even have a special reason like finding a soulmate or wanting to settle down with someone.
 Others may want to reunite with a loved one or family member.
 Some are looking for a place to start a business with less regulation and taxes.
 Some may simply want an escape.
-It is safe to say that whatever that need would be, people would always want something better.
-They want that chance for a better life.
+It is safe to say that people want that chance for a better life.
 A better prospect.
 An improvement of their current state.
 I believe that Panama is the best option.
 It offers perfect weather, a healthy social culture, economic and political stability and a natural beauty that is uniquely Panama.
 It offers wonderful opportunities for people who want something better for themselves.

 Yet again, Panama is not for everyone.
-Don’t take my word for it and discover Panama yourself.
+Don’t take my word for it, you need to discover Panama yourself.
 Do take time to visit and explore the country, walk on its streets, taste its food, experience the weather, chat with the local Panamanians and expats who call Panama home.
 Panama may just be what you’re looking for, to get a taste of a better life.

 You don’t have to explore Panama alone!
-Panama Relocation Tours is here to help you discover if Panama is right for you.
+Since 2010, Panama Relocation Tours has been helping people discover if Panama is the right place to relocate to.
 During our 6-day, 7-night all-inclusive tour, you’ll get to see the areas which are most popular, meet with expats, learn about visa options, and see how you can live better for less in Panama.
 All-inclusive means that it includes airport pick up when you arrive in Panama, all hotels during the tour, all meals, ground transportation throughout Panama, a domestic flight back to Panama City PLUS all the information you need to know to relocate to Panama the easy way!
 Our tours sell out months in advance.
 See more details and what dates are available HERE.